top of page

 We will focus on the Celtic fields of the Frisii on the Fries-Drents plateau in the north of the Netherlands.
 More specifically, the so-called Noordse Veld ‘northern field’ south of the city of Groningen.
 This is a fascinating area, since in the wider area not only the Girl of Yde has been found, but also burial mounds, urn fields, a small temple, and several walled enclosures annex fortified structures are located here.
 All dating from the Middle and Late Iron Age.

-Habitation history even goes even back 6,000 years with the presence of the many dolmen in this region.
+Habitation history even goes back 6,000 years with the presence of many dolmen in this region.
 More than 50 dolmen.
-That's, by the way, still younger than the wooden canoe found at the village of Pesse in province Drenthe, which is dated about 9,500 years old.
-Hence the oldest water vessel of the world, and exhibited in the Drents Museum too (read our post Oldest Vessel of the World).
-As a side remark, dolmen or tumuli are called hunebedden in Dutch, which translates to ‘beds of the Huns’.
-Also, the natural landscape of the wider region is unique, because nowhere else in north-western Europe, or even in the world, so many pingo ruins, i.e. ice-lens ruins, can be found.
-These pingo ruins date from the Ice Age.
-Many turned into little fens, and according to regional superstitions these fens have no floor.
-No matter how hard you try, you'll never be able to close it.
+That's, by the way, still younger than the wooden canoe found in the village of Pesse in the province of Drenthe, which is dated to be about 9,500 years old.
+Hence, it is the oldest water vessel in the world, exhibited in the Drents Museum as well (read our blog post Oldest Vessel of the World).
+As a side remark, dolmen or tumuli are called hunebedden in the Dutch language, which translates to 'beds of the Huns' or 'beds of huynen' with huynen meaning 'giants'.

 Heathen encampments

 In other words, we really have no clue.
 Not even consensus exists on the structures found within the premise of the walls.
 It seems there were granaries inside most, but also these differ in shape and size from what is normally the case.
-Other structures are considered either farmsteads, houses, temples (in the case of Vries), barns or stables.
+Other structures are considered either farmsteads, houses, temples (in the case of Vries), dead-houses, barns or stables.
 All very confusing for us simple hikers, and we're mentally off balance with all the different options.

 Temple of sacrifice in the bog

 And, if you think it through, an option might also be that the Girl of Yde was not killed for her deformities but because she represented something valuable, she represented a special value.
 Just like an Ommerschans-Plougrescant sword.
-Comments on this theory of ours, are appreciated.
+Comments on this theory of ours are appreciated.

 Are the Frisians guilty?